johnnygreeney/CardanoForTheMasses/README.md

 A **Vietnamese** translation is now complete.
 Led by Hoang Phuong Linh, with team from - http://Cardano.Vn, the project received Catalyst funding in Fund11[^6].
 You can download PDF of the translation[^7], listen to the audiobook online.[^8]

+A **Finnish** translation, by Kai Ahokangas, is in progress.

-If you are interested in translating this book, please get in touch: john@cardanobook.com .
-The plan is to keep it simple and manage translations in individual folders.
-Translators can follow whatever format they wish there, however, I recommened following same 'markdown' format as this main repo.
+If you are interested in translating this book, please get in touch: john@cardanobook.com.
+The plan is to keep it simple and manage translations in subfolders [here](/translations).
+Translators can follow whatever format they wish, however, I recommened following same 'markdown' format as this main repo.

 ## Licensing